Ch3n855/Duo-Five-Helper-Crimson-Desert/README.md

 **Hand Rankings & Rules panel** — a collapsible reference at the bottom showing every hand in order, the betting options, and the special hand rules.

-# Things added / corrected
+# Things added / corrected :

 The Judge hand (3+7) didn't exist.
-It's now fully implemented: it beats all Pairs, but is treated as Zero against everything else.
+It's now fully implemented.

 **Five-Card mode** — the original had no Five-Card support at all.
 The new version lets you enter all 5 cards you receive, automatically figures out the best 3-card combination to make a valid base (summing to 10 or 20), and shows you which 2 cards become your actual hand.
 If no valid combination exists, it tells you it's a Bust.
 **/!\ Didn't played the Five-Card mode yet.
 It's based on the in game rules.**